Transition to primary school

 Read the Getting ready for primary school guide for detailed tips and checklists.

-Getting ready for school at Brighton Le Sands Public School
+Getting ready for school at Brighton Le-Sands Public School

 We warmly welcome all families to our school.
 We hope the following information helps you in your journey towards Kindergarten next year.